ReginleifWPZ/ReginleifWPZ/README.md

 ## Hi there 👋

 # My name is Yuri
- - and I like curry 😎
+and I like curry 😎

+ `hey guy`

+# About Me
+ - I am not working on anything right now
+ - I hope to learn many things

 <!--
 **ReginleifWPZ/ReginleifWPZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.